Turpentine

-Turpentine is composed of terpenes, primarily the monoterpenes alpha- and beta-pinene, with lesser amounts of carene, camphene, dipentene, and terpinolene.
-Mineral turpentine or other petroleum distillates are used to replace turpentine – although the constituent chemicals are very different.
+Turpentine is composed of terpenes, primarily the monoterpenes α-pinene and β-pinene, with lesser amounts of carene, camphene, limonene, and terpinolene.
+Nowadays, turpentine is rarely the product of distillation of pine resin, but is a byproduct of pulping.
+Pulping is achieved by two processes, the Kraft process and the sulfite process.
+The turpentines obtained from these two processes differ in their chemical compositions.
+The sulfite process gives a product that is rich in cymene, whereas the Kraft process gives a pinene-rich product.

+Substitutes include white spirit or other petroleum distillates, although the constituent chemicals are very different.

 Etymology

-The word turpentine derives (via French and Latin) from the Greek word τερεβινθίνη terebinthine, in turn the feminine form (to conform to the feminine gender of the Greek word, which means "resin") of an adjective (τερεβίνθινος) derived from the Greek noun (τερέβινθος) for the terebinth tree.
+The word turpentine derives (via French and Latin) from the Greek word τερεβινθίνη, terebinthine in English, in turn the feminine form (to conform to the feminine gender of the Greek word, which means 'resin') of an adjective (τερεβίνθινος) derived from the Greek noun τερέβινθος for the terebinth tree.

-Although the word originally referred to the resinous exudate of terebinth trees (e.g. Chios turpentine, Cyprus turpentine, and Persian turpentine), it now refers to that of coniferous trees, namely crude turpentine (e.g. Venice turpentine is the oleoresin of larch), or the volatile oil part thereof, namely oil (spirit) of turpentine; the later usage is much more common today.
+Although the word originally referred to the resinous exudate of terebinth trees (e.g. Chios turpentine, Cyprus turpentine, and Persian turpentine), it now refers to that of coniferous trees, namely crude turpentine (e.g. Venice turpentine is the oleoresin of larch), or the volatile oil part thereof, namely oil (spirit) of turpentine; the latter usage is much more common today.

 Source trees

-Important pines for turpentine production include: maritime pine (Pinus pinaster), Aleppo pine (Pinus halepensis), Masson's pine (Pinus massoniana), Sumatran pine (Pinus merkusii), longleaf pine (Pinus palustris), loblolly pine (Pinus taeda), slash pine (Pinus elliottii), and ponderosa pine (Pinus ponderosa).
+Important pines for turpentine production include maritime pine (Pinus pinaster), Aleppo pine (Pinus halepensis), Masson's pine (Pinus massoniana), Sumatran pine (Pinus merkusii), longleaf pine (Pinus palustris), loblolly pine (Pinus taeda), slash pine (Pinus elliottii), and ponderosa pine (Pinus ponderosa).

-To tap into the sap producing layers of the tree, turpentiners used a combination of hacks to remove the pine bark.
-Once debarked, pine trees secrete crude turpentine (oleoresin) onto the surface of the wound as a protective measure to seal the opening, resist exposure to micro-organisms and insects, and prevent vital sap loss.
-Turpentiners wounded trees in V-shaped streaks down the length of the trunks to channel the crude turpentine into containers.
-It was then collected and processed into spirits of turpentine.
-Crude turpentine yield may be increased by as much as 40% by applying paraquat herbicides to the exposed wood.

-The V-shaped cuts are called "catfaces" for their resemblance to a cat's whiskers.
-These marks on a pine tree signify it was used to collect resin for turpentine production.

 Converting crude turpentine to oil of turpentine

 Crude turpentine collected from the trees may be evaporated by steam distillation in a copper still.
 Molten rosin remains in the still bottoms after turpentine has been distilled out.
 Such turpentine is called gum turpentine.
 The term gum turpentine may also refer to crude turpentine, which may cause some confusion.

-Turpentine may alternatively be extracted from destructive distillation of pine wood, such as shredded pine stumps, roots, and slash, using the light end of the heavy naphtha fraction (boiling between 90 and 115 °C) from a crude oil refinery.
+Turpentine may alternatively be extracted from destructive distillation of pine wood, such as shredded pine stumps, roots, and slash, using the light end of the heavy naphtha fraction (boiling between 90 and 115 °C) from a crude-oil refinery.
 Such turpentine is called wood turpentine.
-Multi-stage counter-current extraction is commonly used so fresh naphtha first contacts wood leached in previous stages and naphtha laden with turpentine from previous stages contacts fresh wood before vacuum distillation to recover naphtha from the turpentine.
+Multi-stage counter-current extraction is commonly used so that fresh naphtha first contacts wood leached in previous stages and naphtha laden with turpentine from previous stages contacts fresh wood before vacuum distillation to recover naphtha from the turpentine.
 Leached wood is steamed for additional naphtha recovery prior to burning for energy recovery.